HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

 * For each message submission, The Backend Service App SHALL provide the ability for an administrator or the provider to view the message submissions and message responses received.

-##### APIs Used by Backend Service App to submit messages to TTP or PHA/Research Organization
+##### APIs Used by Backend Service App to Submit Messages to TTP or PHA/Research Organization

 ```
 For Message Submission to PHA/Research Organization directly: